huyenbnguyen/distributed-systems-wpi/distributed-shell/README.md

 Run ```./client -h``` for help menu

 #### Running the tests
-*Note: Since the test script includes uploading files to the Amazon EC2 instance, you want to comment out lines 21 to 33 in ```test/test_script.sh```.*

 ```
 cd distributed-shell/test
 ./test_script.sh
 ```
+If you want to run the test using a local server, you should change the server IP address on lines 18 and 36.
+You can also change the command you want to run.

+*Note: Since the test script includes uploading files to the Amazon EC2 instance, you want to comment out lines 21 to 33 in ```test/test_script.sh```.*

 #### Shutting Down Server
 Run ```./client -s 127.0.0.1 -c "exit"```